dakula009/China_CoronaVirus_Data_Miner/README.md

 Note: It focuses on China only.

-The script grabs the data and save it into a csv format where the script is stored.
+The script grabs the data and save them into a csv format where the script is stored.

-The data collected contains information at prefecture level.
+The data collected contain information at prefecture level.

 Fields of the output are as follows:
   1. Province (省)